anandrajasekar18/anand_netlify/content/home/experience.md

     location: Chennai, India
     date_start: '2017-05-15'
     date_end: '2017-07-25'
-    description: Applied unsupervised learning techniques on genetic sequence to know about a person’s ancestry and performed health predisposition & trait prediction on gene data to understand about genetic predisposition.
+    description: Applied unsupervised learning techniques on genetic sequence to predict a person’s ancestry and worked on trait prediction on gene data to understand about genetic predisposition to certain conditions.
 ---